Controlling unfolding in type theory: The elaboration algorithm

-\begin{remark} We treat the features of \MLTT{} and of our surface language somewhat generically; our elaboration algorithm can be applied on top of an existing bidirectional elaboration algorithm for type theory, \eg{}, those described in~\cite{dagand:phd,gratzer:2019}. \end{remark}
+\begin{remark} We treat the features of \MLTT{} and of our surface language somewhat generically; our elaboration algorithm can be applied on top of an existing bidirectional elaboration algorithm for type theory, \eg those described by \citet{dagand:phd,gratzer:2019}, which may separately account for features such as implicit arguments or dependent pattern matching. \end{remark}

 In fact, \TTProp{} is actually a family of type theories parameterized by a bounded meet semilattice $(\PP,\top,\land)$ whose underlying set $\PP$ is the set of proposition symbols of \TTProp{}; the semilattice structure on $\PP$ axiomatizes the conjunctive fragment of propositional logic with $\land$ as conjunction, $\top$ as the true proposition, and $\leq$ as entailment (where $p\leq q$ is defined as $p\land q = p$), subject to the usual logical principles such as $p\land q \leq p$ and $p\land q \leq q$ and $p \leq \top$.